 Jeepers Creepers has a number of similarities to a couple of other films that came out the same year, particularly The Forsaken (2001), which was also about people on an innocent backroads journey having to take on a motorized supernatural force (in this case vampires), as well as the similar non-supernatural thriller Joy Ride (2001) concerning teens stalked by a serial killing truck driver.

 Jeepers Creepers proved to be a modest sleeper success and build up a strong reputation in video afterlife.
-Victor Salva returned to make an even better sequel Jeepers Creepers II (2003).
-A Jeepers Creepers III has been touted throughout the 2000s and 2010s.
+Victor Salva returned to make an even better sequel Jeepers Creepers II (2003), followed by Jeepers Creepers 3 (2017).
 Jeepers Creepers is spoofed in Stan Helsing: A Parody (2009).